 • It is the basis of the production of goods in a firm.

 • The supply of the product depends on the quantity demanded.

 • Demand alongside supply determines the price of goods and the volume of goods required leading to the ultimate market regulation.

 • Planning of sales and operations in the firms.

 • Formulating the marketing of the products by the company.

 • Collaborative function of demand and supply helps the market to regulate.

-Hence, analysing the demand status of the goods and services are crucial within any specified territory.
-It drives the economic growth and expansion.
+Hence, analyzing the demand status of the goods and services is crucial within any specified territory.
+It drives economic growth and expansion.